mzujev/lunapark/README.md

-# Lunopark
+# Lunapark

-***Lunopark*** is a suite of software solutions, that acts as a combination of two roles(FastAGI/AMI) in the same execution space.
+***Lunapark*** is a suite of software solutions, that acts as a combination of two roles(FastAGI/AMI) in the same execution space.
 That meen, we can execute dialplan applications and receive(proccess) AMI events in one same runtime space and in coopiration with each other.
-***Lunopark*** is asyncronous(based on coroutine) service, that feature mast be considered when make up the future configuration.
+***Lunapark*** is asyncronous(based on coroutine) service, that feature mast be considered when make up the future configuration.
-In general, Lunopark is a replacement of Asterisk REST Interface, but in some places it is more flexible.
+In general, Lunapark is a replacement of Asterisk REST Interface, but in some places it is more flexible.

 ### Features
-- ***Lunopark*** Asynchronous (based on coroutine)
+- ***Lunapark*** Asynchronous (based on coroutine)
 - Functionality for FastAGI role
 - Functionality for AMI role
 - Compatible with Lua 5.1, 5.2, 5.3 and [LuaJIT](http://luajit.org/)